Cody Bellinger Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.10).

 - The Brewers rank 22nd in baseball in home runs given up (108 total, 1.3 per game).

-- In his most recent appearance on Tuesday against the New York Mets, the right-hander went 5 2/3 innings, allowing seven earned runs while surrendering seven hits.
+- In his last time out on Wednesday against the New York Mets, the lefty threw four innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.